Generic name: carbamazepine (oral) [ kar-ba-MAZ-e-peen ]

 liver or kidney disease;

-You may have thoughts about suicide while taking Equetro.
-Tell your doctor if you have symptoms of depression or suicidal thoughts.
+You may have thoughts about suicide while taking carbamazepine.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Equetro can make birth control pills or implants less effective.
-Use a barrier form of birth control (such as a condom or diaphragm with spermicide) to prevent pregnancy while taking Equetro.
+Use a barrier form of birth control (such as a condom or diaphragm with spermicide) to prevent pregnancy.

 How should I take Equetro?

 Take Equetro exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-You may open the extended-release Equetro capsule and sprinkle the medicine into a spoonful of pudding or applesauce to make swallowing easier.
+However you may carefully open the extended-release capsule and sprinkle the medicine into a spoonful of pudding or applesauce to make swallowing easier.
 Swallow right away without chewing.
 Do not save the mixture for later use.
 Discard the empty capsule.

 It may take up to 4 weeks before your symptoms improve.
-Keep using Equetro as directed and call your doctor promptly if this medicine seems to stop working as well.
+Keep using the medication as directed and call your doctor promptly if Equetro seems to stop working as well in preventing your seizures.

 While using Equetro, you may need frequent blood tests at your doctor's office.

-Do not stop using Equetro without first talking to your doctor, even if you feel fine.
-You may have unpleasant withdrawal symptoms if you stop using Equetro suddenly.
+Do not stop taking Equetro without asking your doctor first, even if you feel fine.
+You may have increased seizures or unpleasant withdrawal symptoms if you stop using Equetro suddenly.